SinzyYin/SinzyYin.github.io/index.md

-Nice to meet you 😃
+Nice to meet you 😃<br>
-I am Sin Yin, a final year student
+I am Sin Yin, a Final Year student studying in INTI International College Subang, pursuing Bachelor of Media and Communication 3+0 in collaborations with Swinburne University of Technology.
+<br><br>

 ## Directory
 ---